pharmahht/DRP-dysphagia2601/README.md

 # Pharmacist Clinical Training Simulator 💊

 ## Case Study: Drug-related Dysphagia & Esophageal Risk
-## This learning material design: Professor. 陳崇鈺 Research Team (Huu-Hiep Tran)
+## This learning material was designed by: Professor. 陳崇鈺 Research Team (Huu-Hiep Tran)
 ### 📋 Overview
-This interactive web-based simulator is designed for pharmacy students to practice identifying **Drug-Related Problems (DRPs)** and providing patient counseling.
+This interactive web-based simulator is designed for pharmacy students to practice identifying **Drug-Related Problems (DRPs)** and providing patient counselling.

 The case focuses on:
 - **Ms. Nguyen (56yo):** Presenting with drug-induced gingival overgrowth.